davidheineback/tokenizer/README.md

 **Throw Error** Throws a IndexError if trying to access a index before index 0.

+### Reuse same Tokenizer object:

 ##### Set a new string to tokenize by passing a new string.
 - token.setNewStringToTokenize('New string to tokenize')

-##### Set a new lexical grammar to use to tokenize by passing a new grammar.
+##### Set a new lexical grammar to use to tokenize by passing a new grammar and a string to tokenize.
- - setNewLexicalGrammar(arithmeticGrammar)
+ - setNewLexicalGrammar(arithmeticGrammar, 'string to tokenize')

 ##### Count number of tokens.
 (Will include count of invalid token!)
  - countTokens()